firedrakeproject/firedrake/docs/source/variational-problems.rst

 Firedrake provides utility meshes for the surfaces of spheres immersed in 3D that are approximated using an `icosahedral mesh`_.
-You can either build a mesh of the unit sphere with :py:class:`~firedrake.mesh.UnitIcosahedralSphereMesh`, or a mesh of a sphere with specified radius using :py:class:`~firedrake.mesh.IcosahedralSphereMesh`.
+You can either build a mesh of the unit sphere with :py:class:`~.UnitIcosahedralSphereMesh`, or a mesh of a sphere with specified radius using :py:class:`~.IcosahedralSphereMesh`.
 The meshes are constructed by recursively refining a `regular icosahedron
 <icosahedron_>`_, you can specify the refinement level by passing a
 non-zero ``refinement_level`` to the constructor.
 For example, to